MuhammadAbrar9/gitPracticeSymfony/README.md

 # gitPracticeSymfony
-The main purpose of making this repo is pratice.
+The main purpose of making this repository is pratice.